 - There are many opportunities to receive outside scholarships.
 For a list of scholarship opportunities, please visit our Outside Scholarships page for AB 540 students.

 Additional Resources for Undocumented Students

-For more information, please visit the California Dream Act webpage provided by the University of California.
+For more information, please visit the UC California Dream Act webpage provided by the University of California.
 CSAC also provides useful resources about the California Dream Act.
 We also have listed a variety of resources available to undocumented students, including scholarship opportunities:

 - AB 540 Website

 - College Sense: How to Pay for College

 - Dream Act Portal

 - FinAid - The SmartStudent Guide to Financial Aid

 - MALDEF - The Latino Legal Voice for Civil Rights in America